-WASHINGTON, PA (April 25, 2023)—On April 24, Washington and Jefferson College hosted its 2023 Honors Convocation in First Presbyterian Church.
+Washington & Jefferson College hosted its 2023 Honors Convocation Monday, April 24, at First Presbyterian Church.

-At the annual event, friends and family of honored students joined faculty and staff in celebrating a variety of accomplishments, recognized by departmental or programmatic awards.
+At the annual event, friends and family of honored students joined faculty and staff in celebrating a variety of accomplishments recognized by department or program awards.

-A full video of the Honors Convocation 2023 ceremony can be viewed HERE.
+View the full video of the Honors Convocation 2023 ceremony.

 Scholar in Art was awarded to Katarina Krise and Harley Smith.